 #5.
 Avoid negativity at all costs

 The gambling addict often has no control over their behaviour.
-Negativity will likely make matters worse.
-Therefore avoid negative emotions such as blame and anger should be avoided wherever possible.
-Instead of lecturing the addict on his or her problem instead try to maintain a position of trust and show that you understand their problems and concerns.
+Negativity will likely make matters worse, and so negative emotions such as blame and anger should be avoided wherever possible.
+Instead of lecturing the addict on his or her problem, instead try to maintain a position of trust and show that you understand their problems and concerns.

 #6.
 Be on the lookout for the signs of gambling addiction